SIGNAL in Science

 |

 Dr. Janik used SIGNAL to establish that bottlenose dolphins develop individual signature whistles containing identity information independent of the caller’s "voice" features.
-Dr. Janik used the SIGNAL tonal sound synthesis model to separate and extract the whistle's complete spectral behavior from all other vocal features, then synthesize new "voice-free" playback calls based on spectral behavior alone.
+He used the SIGNAL tonal sound synthesis model to separate and extract the whistle's complete spectral behavior from all other vocal features.
+He then synthesized new "voice-free" playback calls based on spectral behavior alone.
 See the dramatic figure in the paper below.
-Dr. Janik then showed experimentally that wild test subjects responded to identity information even in the synthetic whistles with all voice features removed.
+Dr. Janik showed experimentally that wild test subjects respond to identity information even in the synthetic whistles with all voice features removed.

 Click photo to play video* |